joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-parameters-in-statements.md

     statement.text = sql;

 Using statement parameters instead of concatenating user-entered values into a statement's text prevents a SQL injection attack.
-SQL injection can’t happen because the parameter values are treated explicitly as substituted values, rather than becoming part of the literal statement text.
+SQL injection can't happen because the parameter values are treated explicitly as substituted values, rather than becoming part of the literal statement text.
 The following is the recommended alternative to the previous listing: